-A Stage III Condition may be declared when drought conditions are persistent A Stage III Condition may also be declared under any condition where the water supply is limited due to mechanical problems in the water system.
+A State III Condition may be declared when drought conditions are persistent and Farmer Lake is 8 ft. below normal water level.
+A Stage III Condition may also be declared under any condition where the water supply is limited due to mechanical problems in the water system.

-In addition to the restrictions heretofore imposed, the following mandatory water restrictions shall in effect.
+In addition to the restrictions heretofore imposed, the following stringent mandatory water restrictions shall be in effect.
 It shall be unlawful:

 - a.
-To use water outside a structure for any use other than fire fighting. - b.
+To use water outside a structure for any use other than an emergency use involving fire. - b.
 To operate an evaporative air conditioning unit which recycles water except during the operating hours of the business. - c.
 To introduce water into any swimming pool.

-Declaration Rationing Stage IV
+Declaration of Rationing Stage IV

-A Stage IV Condition may be met when all the conditions exist in Stage III and outlook for rain is poor.
+A Stage IV Condition may be declared when all the conditions exist in Stage III and Farmer Lake is 10 ft. below normal level.

-In the event a "Rationing Stage IV' is declared to exist, a system of water rationing shall be put in effect in addition to all previously imposed restrictions.
-In the event of water rationing in which water will supplied in the minimal quantities required for the health, welfare, and of citizens in accordance with the following program.
+In the event a "Rationing Stage V" is declared to exist, a system of water rationing shall be put in effect in addition to all previously imposed restrictions.
+In the event of water rationing in which water will be supplied in the minimal quantities required for the health, welfare, and safety of the citizens in accordance with the following program.

-It shall be unlawful to fail in accordance therewith or use water in any manner or attempt to evade or avoid such water rationing restrictions.
+It shall be unlawful to fail to act in accordance therewith or use water in any manner or attempt to evade or avoid such water rationing restrictions.

 Fire protection will be maintained, but where possible, tank trucks shall use raw water.

-Rationing for Residential
+Rationing for Residential Users

 - 1. The number of permanent residents in each dwelling unit (household) will determine the amount of water that each household will be allowed. - 2.
 Each dwelling unit (household) shall be allotted 40 gallons per day for each resident of the household.
 Households with only one permanent resident will have a daily allotment of 55 gallons. - 3.
-Residential water users are required to provide Town and utility personnel with reasonable access to read meters as necessary to this rationing declaration.
-Where access is not readily available, all reasonable efforts to contact customers in order to arrange for access to meters shall be undertaken.
-In the event a water customer does not allow entry to meter after reasonable attempts to arrange for such access, the dwelling unit (household) allotment will be reduced to 20 gallons per day. - 4. (i) If it is found that the residential water allotment provided under this section would create an extraordinary hardship for individual customers, as in the case of special health- related requirements, a revised allotment for the particular customer may be established. - (ii) any person aggrieved by a decision relating to such an exemption or variance may file a complaint with the Mayor in accordance with the Town's normal administrative procedures.
+Residential water customers are required to provide Town and utility personnel with reasonable access to read meters as necessary to this rationing declaration.
+Where access is not readily available, all reasonable efforts to contact customers in order to arrange for access to read meters shall be made.
+In the event a water customer does not allow entry to read the meter after reasonable efforts to arrange for such access, the dwelling unit (household) allotment will be reduced to 55 gallons per day. - 4. (i) If it is found that the residential water allotment provided under this section would create an extraordinary hardship for individual customers, as in the case of special health- related requirements, a revised allotment for the particular customer may be established.

+(ii) any person aggrieved by a decision relating to such an exemption or variance may file a complaint with the Town Manager in accordance with the Town's normal administrative procedures.